MatthewShelby/BitcoinWallet/README.md

 ## Overview

-The Bitcoin Wallet MVP is a project developed by [Your Name] to provide users with a basic custodial wallet experience for managing Bitcoin assets.
+The Bitcoin Wallet MVP is a project developed by Metthew Shelby to provide users with a basic custodial wallet experience for managing Bitcoin assets.
 It serves as a technical showcase of integrating HD wallet structure and interacting with the Bitcoin blockchain.

 ## Features